-The Department of Law is divided into ten principal Practice Groups:
+The Department of Law is divided into eleven principal Practice Groups:

 The Appellate Practice Group, headed by the Solicitor, manages all appellate matters before state and federal appellate courts.